shivakumarvardhamana/todo_app_django/README.md

         docker-compose down
-  -Files Overview:
+- Files Overview:
   - csvserver.env : file to store the env variable need to pass in docker-compose file to read as file
   - docker-compose: the file contain all steps to crete container with require details

 **Part 3**: Adding Prometheus for Metrics Collection
 - **The requirefile available in part-3 folder**